michelesr/thesis/src/context.md

 ### Agile and Continuous Integration

-A more modern model is provided in the "*Manifesto for Agile Software Development*" @agile-manifesto, that gives value to:
+A more modern model is provided in the *Manifesto for Agile Software Development*:

+*We are uncovering better ways of developing software by doing it and helping others do it.
+Through this work we have come to value:*

 - *Individuals and interactions over processes and tools*
 - *Working software over comprehensive documentation*
 - *Customer collaboration over contract negotiation*
 - *Responding to change over following a plan*

+*That is, while there is value in the items on the right, we value the items on the left more.* @agile-manifesto

 In the Agile model the highest priority is the customer satisfaction, reached trough collaboration, and early and continuous delivery of the software